 For many this means sharing a passion for art, history or science.
 Social media is the perfect platform to communicate this passion and to tell stories in a way that will resonate with your audiences.

-Take Tate in the United Kingdom as an example.
+Take the Tate galleries in the England as an example.